Mobile Industry Deploys Open Network APIs and Prepares for New Era of Digital Services and Mobile Apps

 The GSMA Open Gateway initiative will provide federated access to global network capabilities for developers - simplifying service delivery and enabling faster time to market

-BARCELONA, Spain, Feb.
-27, 2023 /PRNewswire/ -- The GSMA today announces a new industry-wide initiative called GSMA Open Gateway, a framework of universal network Application Programmable Interfaces (APIs), designed to provide universal access to operator networks for developers.
+BARCELONA, Feb 27, 2023 - (ACN Newswire) - The GSMA today announces a new industry-wide initiative called GSMA Open Gateway, a framework of universal network Application Programmable Interfaces (APIs), designed to provide universal access to operator networks for developers.
 Launched with the support of 21 mobile network operators, the move represents a paradigm shift in the way the telecoms industry designs and delivers services in an API economy world.

 GSMA Open Gateway APIs are defined, developed and published in CAMARA, the open source project for developers to access enhanced network capabilities, driven by the Linux Foundation in collaboration with the GSMA.
 Working in CAMARA, APIs between telcos and developers can be delivered quickly, using developer-friendly tools and software code.